Kim ‘Got It Done

 “I will have no hesitation calling Dr. Chehab.
 “I am very thankful for him and truly grateful that the surgery went as well as it did.”

-Request an Appointment with an IBJI Physican
+Schedule online with an IBJI Physican

 Let us be your guide back to a fully functioning knee.
 Get relief for your knee pain.